Deland78/Pacha-Story/README.md

 - [ ] Inserted knots + echoes in `KHIPU_MAP.yaml`.
 - [ ] Ran `python update_khipu.py`.
 - [ ] Logged reflections on hana/kay/ukhu balance.

+## 10. Visualize the Digital Quipu
+- Run `powershell -NoProfile -ExecutionPolicy Bypass -File "Visual Quipu Builder/build_quipu_visual.ps1"` to refresh `Visual Quipu Builder/quipu.dot` (always) and `quipu.svg` (if Graphviz is available).
+Add `-Formats dot,png` for other formats.
+(Use `pwsh` instead of `powershell` if you’re on PowerShell 7+.)
+- The script simply wraps `export_quipu_graph.py`, so you can also call that directly, e.g., `python export_quipu_graph.py --output quipu.dot --format dot`.
+- For SVG/PNG/PDF output, ensure Graphviz’s `dot` binary is on PATH.
+- The exporter reads `KHIPU_MAP.yaml`, `ENTITIES/`, and `WEAVINGS/`, so run it after you update cords or add files.

 Maintain the quipu and every thread — human or AI — will stay aligned.